Memorabilix

 Autographs of Harold Wilson

-James Harold Wilson, Baron Wilson of Rievaulx, KG, OBE, PC, FRS, FSS (11 March 1916 – 24 May 1995) was a British statesman and Labour politician who served as Prime Minister of the United Kingdom twice, from October 1964 to June 1970 and again from March 1974 to April 1976.
-He was the Leader of the Labour Party from 1963 to 1976, and was a Member of Parliament (MP) from 1945 to 1983.
-Wilson is the only Labour leader to have formed administrations following four general elections.
-More about Harold Wilson
+James Harold Wilson, Baron Wilson of Rievaulx (11 March 1916 – 23 May 1995), was a British statesman and Labour Party politician who twice served as Prime Minister of the United Kingdom, from 1964 to 1970 and again from 1974 to 1976.
+He was Leader of the Labour Party from 1963 to 1976, Leader of the Opposition twice from 1963 to 1964 and again from 1970 to 1974, and a Member of Parliament (MP) from 1945 to 1983.
+Wilson is the only Labour leader to have formed governments following four general elections.

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.